 Back then I had Statistics with a Korean boy– actually the second or third Korean boy I had ever met in my entire life and not “the first,” and no, he didn’t look like a Korean idol.

-But, we happened to go to the same party.
+We happened to go to the same party.
 I went and said hi to him first, and we ended up drinking and dancing together.
 Afterwards, we became Facebook friends and talked often, but later– somehow, I was deleted from his Facebook.